Skip to main content

 • “It's really good, and actually not that buggy.”

-• “There were many issues pertaining to pacing, glitches, general story, etc., but it's an integral part of my favorite series of games.”
+• “There have been many issues pertaining to pacing, glitches, general story, etc. but it's an integral part to my favorite series of games.”

 • music